quboanthony/RL-Adventure/RL_learning/RL_Learning_blog_11.md

 Many details  of the activation function could  be referenced [here](https://pytorch.org/docs/stable/nn.html#torch.nn.Tanh).
 ## Hill Climbing
+- Do not have to know the objective function.
+- Do not have to know the underlynig policy or it's Gradient

 The agent's goal is to maximize expected return $J$.
 And the parameters of the approximator (NN) is $\theta$. $\theta$ encodes the policy, the policy influencesthe reward, and we sum up the rewards to get the return.
 If  we write the expected  return with the parameter $\theta$:
 $$
 J(\theta)=\sum_{\tau}P(\tau;\theta)R(\tau)